benbotto/ProcessManipulator/README.md

 The function returns the number of bytes read from the foreign process.
 If a failure occurs, a `ProcessManipulatorException` is raised with a description of the error.

-##### Malloc
-Use this function to allocate memory in the arbitrary process.
-It is the user's responsobility to clean the memory up using the `Free` method.
-This method takes a single parameter:

-- `const unsigned& numBytes` The number of bytes to allocate in the foreign process.

-The method returns the address of the allocated memory in the foreign process's address space.
-The memory is given read and write priveleges (`PAGE_READWRITE`).
-If a failure occurs, a `ProcessManipulatorException` is raised with a description of the error.

-##### Free
-This method deallocates memory in the foreign process, and takes a single parameter:

-- `void* addr` The address of the memory to free.

-No size argument is needed; the memory is freed using a `freeType` of `MEM_RELEASE`.
-If a failure occurs, a `ProcessManipulatorException` is raised with a description of the error.

 ##### CallFunction
 Use this method to call an exported function in the foreign process.
 The function must have the following signature: